All Episodes

 We know that terrorists are pouring into Iraq to fight.

-And we know that uh terrorists have also attacked all over the world and are infiltrating all over the world.
+And we know that terrorists have also attacked all over the world and are infiltrating all over the world.

-Uh, I get worn out, folks.
+I get worn out, folks.

-Honestly get worn out listening to these people.
+Honestly, get worn out listening to these people.

-It's uh you know, it's just depressing to think that this is who so many people think are the best and the brightest.
+It's, you know, it's just depressing to think that this is who so many people think are the best and the brightest.

-And they're just not, they're just utterly predictable.
+And they're just not.

-Uh that it's I don't know.
+It's, I don't know.

-Anyway, quick time out.
+Anyway, quick timeout.

-We got a brief break, be back and continue after this.
+Be back and continue after this.

 Welcome back.

-Great to have you, Rush Limbo, the EIB network.
+Great to have you, Rush Limbaugh, the EIB Network.

-Just run these two back to back, just like we did the last time we aired this in the first hour.
+Just run these two back-to-back, just like we did the last time we aired this in the first hour.

-I wish to speak through you directly to those who came to London today to take life.
+I wish to speak through you, directly, to those who came to London today to take life.

 I know that you personally do not fear to give your own life in exchange for taking others.

-Is why you are so dangerous.
+It is why you are so dangerous.

 But I know you do fear that you may fail in your long-term objective to destroy our free society.